wp-plugins/admin-bar-button/readme.txt

 == Changelog ==

-= 1.2.1 =
-* First release on the WordPress repository

-= 1.2.2 =
-* Minor changes to function names to avoid possible clashes

-= 1.2.3 =
+= 1.2.5 =
-* Minor changes to the adminBar jQuery UI widget
+* Minor bug fix to the adminBar jQuery UI widget

 = 1.2.4 =
 * Addition of screen shots
 * Updats to the FAQ's
 * Important update to the installation instrustions

+= 1.2.3 =
+* Minor changes to the adminBar jQuery UI widget

+= 1.2.2 =
+* Minor changes to function names to avoid possible clashes

+= 1.2.1 =
+* First release on the WordPress repository

 == Upgrade Notice ==